tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 The easiest ways to deploy to either instance is from Visual Studio Code using the Azure extensions, or using Deploy from Local Git.

-Each instance would have its own Git URL, shown in the UI or on the CLI during creation.
+Each instance would have its own Git URL, shown in the UI or, on the CLI during creation.

 ```console
 git remote add staging <staging-git-url>
 git remote add production <production-git-url>
 ```

-Then, to deploy you can simply push to either remote and the rest will happen for you.
+Then, to deploy, you can simply push to either remote, and the rest will happen for you:

 ```console
 git push staging master